Attendance and Punctuality

 If your child is going to be late because of illness or an appointment please provide them with a note.
 Poor punctuality with no good reason will be followed up with a red card detention at lunchtime.

 Holidays cannot be authorised during school time.
 If holidays are taken during this time penalty notices will be issued if they meet the criteria for absence.
 The penalty notices are issued for each child separately and for each eligible parent.
-If any exceptional circumstances exist please put these in writing to the Attendance officer Mrs K. Bennett.
+If any exceptional circumstances exist please fill in the Holiday Request Form and return it to the Attendance Officer Mrs K. Bennett.

 Should you have any questions regarding your child's attendance please contact your child's tutor or the relevant Achievement Coordinator in the first instance.